jokagetto9/LaserMage/README.md

 built in:
 Visual C++ 2010

-The contents of DevLib repository are required to compile.
+The contents of DevLib repository are required to run.

 Branches Closed:

+StageLoader,
 SystemMenu,
 DismantleGameState,
 TestEngine,